Fallin' (Alicia Keys song): Accolades

-One of the most critically acclaimed singles of 2001, "Fallin'" was nominated for numerous awards.
+One of the most critically acclaimed singles of 2001, "Fallin" was nominated for numerous awards.
 It connected well with National Academy of Recording Arts and Sciences (NARAS) and was nominated for four Grammy Awards at the 44th ceremony (2002): Song of the Year, Record of the Year, Best Female R&B Vocal Performance, and Best R&B Song.
 It ended up winning all but one of the four awards, as Record of the Year was awarded to U2's "Walk On".
-At the 2001 Billboard Music Awards, "Fallin'" was nominated for the Hot 100 Single of the Year; however, it lost the award to Lifehouse's "Hanging by a Moment".
+At the 2001 Billboard Music Awards, "Fallin" was nominated for the Hot 100 Single of the Year; however, it lost the award to Lifehouse's "Hanging by a Moment".
 The song was also nominated for Outstanding Song and Outstanding Music Video at the 2002 NAACP Image Awards; it did not win in either category.

-On The Village Voice's 2001 Pazz & Jop critics' poll, "Fallin'" appeared at number four.
-In September 2011, "Fallin'" was placed at number 22 by VH1 on its list "100 Greatest Songs of the '00s". "[G]ospel vibe and powerful vocals form Keys" led Complex to place the song on number two on its list "The 25 Best Alicia Keys Songs".
-The Telegraph compiled a list of "100 songs that defined the Noughties" and placed "Fallin'" at number 97.
+On The Village Voice's 2001 Pazz & Jop critics' poll, "Fallin" appeared at number four.
+In 2003, Q Magazine ranked "Fallin" at number 713 in their list of the "1001 Best Songs Ever".
+In September 2011, "Fallin" was placed at number 22 by VH1 on its list "100 Greatest Songs of the '00s". "[G]ospel vibe and powerful vocals form Keys" led Complex to place the song on number two on its list "The 25 Best Alicia Keys Songs".
+The Telegraph compiled a list of "100 songs that defined the Noughties" and placed "Fallin" at number 97.
 In December 2009, Rolling Stone ranked it at number 62 on their list "100 Best Songs of the Decade".
-"Fallin'" placed at number 413 on Blender magazine's "500 Greatest Songs Since You Were Born".
+"Fallin" placed at number 413 on Blender magazine's "500 Greatest Songs Since You Were Born".
 In 2011, the song was ranked at number five on Nerve's list "The 25 Greatest Love Songs of the 2000s".
+In January 2024 Rollling Stone ranked "Fallin" at number7 on their list of "100 Greatest R&B Songs of the 21st Century".

 Commercial performance

-In the United States, "Fallin'" debuted at number 98 on the Billboard Hot 100 for the week of June 16, 2001.
-The song peaked atop the chart in its tenth week.
+In the United States, "Fallin" debuted at number 98 on the Billboard Hot 100 for the week of June 16, 2001.
+The song peaked atop the chart in its eighth week, where it would remain for six non-consecutive weeks.
 It remained on the chart for a total of 34 weeks and managed to chart on the 2001 Billboard Year-End Hot 100 at number two, behind Lifehouse's "Hanging by a Moment"; however, it was the highest-charting number-one single on the chart in 2001.

 Music video

-The accompanying music video for "Fallin'" was directed by Chris Robinson.
+The accompanying music video for "Fallin" was directed by Chris Robinson.
 The video opens with a radio playing "Girlfriend", where Keys is sitting at a piano.
 The plot has Keys traveling to a prison to visit her incarcerated boyfriend.
 The plot is continued in the video for Keys' next single "A Woman's Worth", which explores what happens when Keys' boyfriend is released and, with her help, adjusts back to regular life.
 Keys said in an interview that originally, she was supposed to be the one incarcerated, and her boyfriend was visiting her.